 The elbow joint is a relatively complex structure in which the humerus, radius, and ulna bones come together, along with various ligaments, tendons, and muscles to enable proper support and movement of the lower arm.
 Breaking an elbow could involve breaking one or more of the three bones.
 This type of injury often occurs in accidental falls or as a result of major impact trauma such as that which occurs in an automobile accident or from weapons impact.

 Injuring an elbow is commonly done by restraining the lower arm somehow (commonly by restraining the wrist) and then forcing the back of the elbow to suddenly move inward.
 Sometimes the wrist is moved in one direction as the elbow is forced in the opposite direction.
 The result is painful whether or not a serious injury has been caused.
-With sufficient force the opponent’s arm may be rendered completely unusable.
-In some cases this could result in a permanent disability or even a life-threatening injury (if for example, a major artery has been severed).
+With sufficient force, the opponent’s arm may be rendered completely unusable.
+This could result in permanent disability or even a life-threatening injury (if for example, a major artery has been severed).

 Injuring a Knee